DisnakeDev/disnake/docs/api.rst

         A sticker was deleted.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`GuildSticker` or :class:`Object` with the ID of the sticker which was updated.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Object` with the ID of the sticker which was deleted.

         Possible attributes for :class:`AuditLogDiff`: